The Myth of Sexual Peak Ages: Why Your Best Sex Isn't Behind You

 4. Freedom from shame

-Shame is one of the most powerful inhibitors of sexual satisfaction.
+Sexual shame is one of the most powerful inhibitors of sexual satisfaction.
 It disconnects you from your body, blocks desire, creates anxiety, and makes pleasure feel dangerous.

 Many people spend their teens, 20s, and even 30s carrying significant sexual shame—from purity culture, from cultural messages about bodies, from internalized homophobia or transphobia, from early experiences of being shamed for their desires.